Gapur/twilio-paste-intellisense/README.md

 Tokens are named for their use case, rather than their value.
 For example `$color-background-error` is named to indicate the appropriate background color for an error, as opposed to `$color-background-red` which is less specific and could be used in a number of ways depending on cultural context and design language.
 This makes their intended use clear and intentional, and allows us to develop a scalable and consistent visual language.

 In Paste, 1 rem unit = 16 pixels.

+## Why should we use Twilio Paste Intellisense

+Twilio Paste is a great design system, but working with tokens is time consuming.
+Because before using the token, we need to check the list of tokens, which one suits us.
+It's so annoying.
+This is where Twilio Paste Intellisense comes into play.
+It has two features:
+   - `Hover preview` - check the value of the token by hovering over it;
+   - `Autocomplete` - use a dropdown menu with the name and value of the token when we start typing the component's paste properties.

 ## Installation